How to prepare your finances for a recession

 It's important to have an investment strategy that can handle a downturn so you avoid making last-minute, panic-driven decisions that could end up costing you.

-Will you need the cash?
-If you need the cash in a recession (for example if you have been made redundant and you don't have an emergency savings buffer), you could consider selling some of your shares, even though you could be taking a loss.
-However, selling your shares when the price falls locks in that loss of capital, so it could be better to focus on building up your emergency savings first before you resort to selling any of your stocks.
+• Will you need the cash?
+If you need the cash in a recession, you could consider selling some of your shares, even though you could be taking a loss.
+However, selling your shares when the price falls locks in that loss of capital, so consider other options for cash first.

-Can you manage without the cash?
+• Can you manage without the cash?
 If you don't think you'll need the money any time soon, you could consider holding your investments and riding out the volatility.
-It could get worse before it gets better and it may take several years, but historically the stock market tends to go up over the long term.
+Historically the stock market tends to go up over the long term.

-Are you about to retire?
-If you're close to retirement you won't have as much time left to ride out the volatility and wait for the share market to recover like you would if you were in your 30s or 40s.
-In preparation, you could consider selling some of your positions before their price drops too much, and moving the money into a cash product instead.
-But remember, depending on your age, you could be in retirement for another 20 years or even longer.
-It's highly likely your stocks will recover in this time, and keeping some of your money invested in growth assets like shares will help your retirement savings last as long as possible.
+• Are you about to retire?
+If you're close to retirement you won't have as much time left to ride out the volatility.
+You could consider selling some of your shares before their price drops too much.
+But remember, you could be in retirement for another 20+ years, and it's highly likely your stocks will recover in this time.

 Should you buy more shares?

 During a recession, we usually see heavy falls in the stock market as investors sell their shares and move their money into low-risk cash products.
-However, some stocks won't be hit as hard and some will even rise in value.
-But one thing is certain: a recession presents some good buying opportunities for those who are prepared to do so.
+A recession presents some good buying opportunities for those who are prepared to do so.

 Some shares that could go up in a recession include the following: